 - Global Issue: Masculine Stereotypes

 The images in this Body of Work demonstrate a idealised image of what it means to be a ‘man’ for young Singaporeans to look up to.
 While images of the ‘ideal man’ may vary form culture to culture, many texts intended for mass consumption perpetuate national stereotypes of men and masculinity.

 - Shakespeare’s The Merchant of Venice – look closely at how the Christian characters speak about and describe Jewish people for a perfect example of distortion, demonisation, generalisation, and subjectivity in a literary work.

 - Ismail Kadare’s Broken April – what are the methods of control that underpin the Kanun, the customary law in Kadare’s novel?
 Could aspects of this law be considered propaganda?
-You might like to consider the way reality is distorted through an extract from this novel woudl make a strong pairing with this Body of Work.
+An extract from this novel woudl make a strong pairing with this Body of Work.

 - Pygmalion by George Bernard Shaw – perhaps a more tricky proposition, but could you fashion the argument that Shaw’s play is a kind of anti-propaganda designed to open his audience’s eyes to issues of class, poverty, society, and Victorian prudery?